oresat/oresat-linux/docs/general_design/background.rst

 ---------------

 The communication bus on OreSat is a CAN bus and the CANopen protocol is used on top of it.
-All OreSat Linux boards use `OLAF (OreSat Linux App Framework)`_ which is build around the `pythonic CANopen`_ library.
-All firmware boards on OreSat use the `CANopenNode`_ stack to handle the CANopen protocols.
+All OreSat Linux cards use `OLAF (OreSat Linux App Framework)`_ which is build around the `pythonic CANopen`_ library.
+All firmware cards on OreSat use the `CANopenNode`_ stack to handle the CANopen protocols.

 Helpful links: